Today, we’re sharing even more Spring inspiration with a coconut mini-bundt cakes recipe.

 These cakes are deliciously moist and can be easily shared with family, friends, neighbors or coworkers.

 Over the past few weeks, I’ve definitely come to realize that food has its own love language.
-We’ve used to it to celebrate life, mourn death, and to comfort each other with so many funny memories.
+We’ve used to it to celebrate life, ease sickness, mourn death, and to comfort each other in times of need.

-While this interpretation of Granny’s cupcakes is missing the green colored coconut grass, the Crisco icing and the pipe cleaner basket holders, I think she’d be ok with this version.
-She’d be happy we were gathered together laughing and sharing sweet treats because every day is truly a gift.Instagram, Facebook and Pinterest.
+While this interpretation of Granny’s cupcakes is missing the green colored coconut grass, the Crisco icing and the pipe cleaner basket holders, I think she’d love this version.